-Therefore, it is important to further depict the physical properties of the horizon in proximity of which the Penrose process may occur, as we do in Fig. (\ref{figarearea}).
+Therefore, it is important to further depict the physical properties of the horizon in proximity of which particles' emission may occur, as we do in Fig. (\ref{figarearea}).
 In the reference \cite{Hendi:2016pvx}, the outer horizon, has been identified as the relevant surface on which the Hawking temperature should be estimated.
 This then implys that this is actually the location where the absorption process takes place.

 Note that the area of such horizon is $\mathcal{A}_{ H}=\frac{2 \pi}{z_+}$ where $z_+$ is the larger root of the equation $f(z)=0$.
 Thus, keeping in mind the definition of the radial coordinate $z$, as intuitively expected, we confirm that the area is increasing when the cosmological parameters (mass of the gravitons, and cosmological constant) are increased.
-On the other hand, this quantity decreases for more massive black holes and also when the Maxwell electromagnetic field becomes stronger.
+This quantity increases as well for more massive black holes and also when the Maxwell electromagnetic field becomes stronger.

 These results have been shown in more details in Fig. (\ref{figarearea}).
-In the panel (a) we have fixed $\Lambda=-1.0$, $q=1.0$, and from the bottom to top the curves correspond to different values of mass as $m=7.0$ (black line), $m=6.5$ (purple line), $m=6.0$ (red line), $m=5.5$ (green line), $m=5.0$ (yellow line).
+In the panel (a) we have fixed $\Lambda=-1.0$, $q=1.0$, and from the bottom to top the curves correspond to different values of mass as $m=5.0$ (black line), $m=5.5$ (purple line), $m=6.0$ (red line), $m=6.5$ (green line), $m=7.0$ (yellow line).